Alumian/CEPGP/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Which server are you playing on?**
+Please be aware that if the server is not public (or if I can't join the server) then only limited support may be provided.

 **Error message**
 The error message provided when the issue occurs, if applicable.